-Art Almanac is the essential guide to Australia’s art galleries – a monthly magazine listing the exhibition schedules of over 550 art galleries throughout Australia, packaged in an easy-to-use format, supported by gallery maps, an artist index, and profiles of current art exhibitions.
-Victorian art galleries and their February 2017 exhibition schedules are listed below, for listings of art galleries in other Australian states please use the links above.
+Art Almanac is the essential guide to Australia’s art galleries – a monthly magazine listing the exhibition schedules of over 550 art galleries throughout Australia, packaged in an easy-to-use format, supported by a gallery and artist index, and profiles of current art exhibitions.
+Victorian art galleries and their March 2017 exhibition schedules are listed below, for listings of art galleries in other Australian states please use the links above.

 Merricks House Art Gallery

 (03) 5989-8088. firstname.lastname@example.org www.mgwinestore.com.au

 Merricks House is located adjacent to Merricks General Wine Store and showcases talent from both the local Mornington Peninsula Region as well as artists from across Australia.
 Meander through the garden from the café, bistro, cellar door or deck to discover this hidden gem.

 To April 3 Love One Another and Care for Our Planet paintings by Gee (Gerald) Ryan.

 Gee Ryan (Gerald), Love One Another Basin, 2016, mixed media on canvas, 91.44 x 121.92cm.
 Courtesy the artist and Merrick’s House Art Gallery

 33 Shoreham Road, Red Hill South